Contamination Means Overestimation? A Fine-Grained Empirical Study in Code Intelligence: Experimental Setup

 \subsubsection{Code Generation:}

 It is a process of automatically producing source code from a given NL requirement, aiming to reduce manual coding effort while ensuring correctness and efficiency.
-In this work, we adopt Java code generation for experiments, which is denoted as NL$\rightarrow$Java for simplicity.
+In this work, we adopt both Java and Python code generation for experiments, which is denoted as NL$\rightarrow$Java and NL$\rightarrow$Python for simplicity.